esfoobar/qchat/README.md

   - ` winget install "MongoDB Server"`
   - Create a directory called `\data\db` with `md "\data\db"`
 - Run mongodb with `C:\"Program Files"\MongoDB\Server\5.0\bin\mongod.exe --dbpath="c:\data\db"` (note the double quotes around "Program Files")
+- Copy `.quartenv.bak` to `.quartenv`
   - Set the mongodb host on `.quartenv` to `localhost`
+  - Set the local full paths for upload and images folder
+  - Note: There's an issue with `use_reloader` in Windowa, so application might crash after several minutes
 - Run the application using `pipenv run quart run --host 0.0.0.0`
-  - Note: there might be a bug with reloading, so [turn off auto reload](https://gitlab.com/pgjones/quart/-/blob/main/src/quart/app.py#L1180)
 - Allow Windows Defender Firewall access